 Along with the grapefruit juice, it’s time to squeeze the fresh lime juice.
 The lime adds to Paloma’s tart profile.
 However, you can always add a sweetener, like agave or simple syrup, that can help you balance these tart notes.

 We’re almost there!
 Some people like a salted rim, while others love having that extra bit of salt in the drink to brighten the flavor.
 If you want to skip this step, feel free to do so.
 The grapefruit and lime slices are also optional, but make for an elegant garnish.

-How to Make a Paloma with Tequila
+How to Make a Paloma Recipe With Tequila

-The Paloma cocktail is an incredibly easy to make option for hot days or even social events.
+The Paloma is an incredibly easy to make option for hot days or even social events.
 Follow these simple instructions to give yourself a gift!

 - Prepare your glasses (optional): Pour salt into a small plate.
 Rim your glass(s) with water, lime, or grapefruit wedge, then roll in salt to coat.

 - Mix the tequila, lime juice and sugar syrup: When well mixed, pour over a tall glass with ice.
 You can also mix these straight in the glass (it’s easier if you skip the sugar; less sweet but still delicious!).